Designing Beyond Language: Sociotechnical Barriers in AI Health Technologies for Limited English Proficiency: Discussion

-Third, educational scaffolding should accompany any AI interventions, as adopting new technologies often requires new skills.
-Navigators described investing significant effort in teaching their clients foundational skills such as using computers, sending emails, and logging into online patient portals.
-Introducing AI would necessitate new forms of digital literacy to ensure safe and productive interactions.
-In some cases, these barriers may outweigh potential benefits, suggesting that investments in improving existing workflows, interpreter access, or patient education may create more immediate impact as a first step rather than deploying new AI tools.
+Introducing AI necessitates AI literacy that goes beyond basic digital skills~\cite{long2020ai}.
+Navigators described already investing significant effort in teaching their clients foundational digital skills such as using computers, sending emails, and logging into online patient portals.
+Learning additional skills such as prompt engineering or information validation increases the barrier to entry for patients to adopt AI safely and productively~\cite{10.1145/3706598.3713841}.
+When the \textbf{cognitive load of learning the tool may outweigh immediate utility}, investments in improving existing workflows, interpreter access, or patient education may create more immediate impact as a first step rather than deploying new AI tools.